 Couch To 10k Training Sessions

-We have set out an 8 week beginner running program to get your running career off the ground.
+We have set out a 10 week beginner running program to get your running career off the ground.
 The program includes all the basic principles needed to create a life long runner: Strength.
 Endurance.
 Speed.
+This program is a general program for anyone who is able to run for at least 5 minutes (at any pace) without stopping.
+If you aren’t quite at this point, check out our walk/run program (coming soon).

-Below we outline each type of training session, with a calendar to keep you on track for the 8 weeks.
+Below we outline each type of training session, with a calendar to keep you on track for the 10 weeks.
 We have decided not to go into complicated things like heart rate training etc, as it is unnecessary for beginners.
 Check out article on the 80:20 method of endurance training if you want to learn more about heart rate training and rate of perceived exertion (RPE).
-If you want a tailored coaching experience, head to our ONLINE COACHING PAGE for more information!
+This program is a general program.
+If you want a tailored coaching experience to really get you running career going, head to our ONLINE COACHING PAGE for more information!

 Most new runners run too fast.
 Regularly running at a pace where your breathing is laboured significantly increase fatigue and injury risk.
 This is why low intensity runs will make up approximately 80% of your running training.
 Low intensity runs are your every day runs, which should be run at “Conversational Pace”.
 That is, an easy pace where you can maintain a conversation without hyperventilating or blurting out each word.

 In the first two weeks, it is ok to walk for short periods of your runs.
-However, if you feel the need to walk you are probably going to fast.
 After the first 2 weeks, try slowing your pace down rather than walking when you feel the urge to stop.

 Hill running is the secret weapon of any serious runner.
 Uphill running helps increase lower limb strength and aerobic fitness.
 It also reduces injury risk as it involves less joint load than flat ground running.
 Read more about the benefits of hill running here.

-Focus on strong and steady running uphill for the allotted time, with slow jogging rest breaks downhill.
+Focus on steady running uphill for the allotted time, with slow jogging rest breaks downhill.

 Strength training sessions are key to injury prevention and for building running economy (how efficient you run).
 Focus your exercises on strengthening quads, calves, hamstrings, gluteals and the hip muscles.
 This will help improve running performance and reduce injury risk!
 Read more on strength training here.